Marletios/webDesignStaticSite/README.md

 # webDesign Static site.
 This is my first static site using intermediate CSS and HTML5.
+The focus with the CSS was to create a beautiful and simple site that showed clear intent in the use of negative space and harmonious color palette.